 - Bunchrew House is where we spoilt ourselves on one trip.
 It’s a lovely Scottish mansion house a few miles west of Inverness.
 You’ll want your own car for this one.
 They also serve afternoon tea (open to non-guests).

 - Rocpool Reserve Hotel is a luxurious boutique hotel just a few minutes’ walk from the centre.
+Note that the hotel no longer runs its own restaurant, so dinner is at one of the nearby riverside options.
 Rooms are comfortable and we enjoyed our stay here.

 - Ness Walk is a 5-star hotel that opened in 2019, offering lovely rooms and fantastic service right near the river bank.
 Its restaurant, Torrish, has an excellent reputation for fine dining.